selfmd/docs/docs/deep-dive/encryption.md

 | HKDF-SHA256 | `@noble/hashes` | Key derivation |
 | Argon2id | `hash-wasm` | Passphrase-based key derivation (key storage only) |

-The `@noble` libraries are pure JavaScript, have been independently audited, and are widely used across the JavaScript ecosystem.
+The `@noble` libraries are pure JavaScript and independently audited.

-## Identity: Two-Layer Key Binding
+## Identity: two-layer key binding

-Each agent has a permanent **Ed25519 keypair** that serves as its identity.
-From the Ed25519 private key, an **X25519 keypair** is derived for Diffie-Hellman key exchange.
+Each agent has a permanent Ed25519 keypair as its identity.
+An X25519 keypair is derived from the Ed25519 private key for Diffie-Hellman key exchange.

 ```
 Ed25519 Keypair (signing)